beinardus/BTCMapBot/README.md

 This service implements the Telegram bot.
 Telegram channels that register the bot can customize their report filter based on the properties of the location.
 See the `/help` command of the bot.
 This service is a listener to the `zmq` interface provided by `btcmap-osm`.
 Each update is checked against the channel's filter and send to said channel if there is a match.

+### Tamed JSONata
+The `btcmap-telegram` bot uses `JSONata` as the engine for filtering locations.
+This engine is very powerful but lacks type checking and most validations will be performed at the moment input data is tested (`evaluate`), not during the compilation of the query.
+The actual filter is applied in the background process, so any user feedback of errors happening at that stage are practically infeasable.
+Therefore the engine is crippled by a pre-compilation step (`validateAST`):
+- Right hand side array comparison using the `=` operator is prohibited.
+- Custom function calls are checked on the number of attributes passes to it.
+- Custom functions (like `$distance`) only take literal values for its parameters.
+- Custom function parameters are type checked.

+If, despite of these precautions, the filter function fails during runtime, an error is silently logged, and the result is assumed to be a mismatch.

 ## btcmap-image-generator
 This service is used to provide the images for the Telegram notification's `photo` property.
 It uses `puppeteer` to convert an HTML page to a `png` image.